hammadmlk/teamwork/README.md

 #Confused
 Worry not!!!
 Wait a month or so.
 As the project refines we will start properly documentating the system.
-For now its scope is ever changing changing and so investment on documentation not a fair bet. :)
+For now its scope is ever changing and time investment on documentation is not a good bet. :)